Multi-PA: A Multi-perspective Benchmark on Privacy Assessment for Large Vision-Language Models: Experiments

-For LVLMs, privacy leakage may involve various capabilities such as perception, reasoning, and memorization.
-Tracing the origins of privacy leakage through these capabilities may facilitate targeted privacy defense efforts.
+We analyze privacy leakage across three capability dimensions: perception, reasoning, and memory.
+If privacy leakage were capability-agnostic, similar leakage patterns would be observed across these dimensions.

 We selected several models to evaluate their performance on Privacy Leakage, statistically analyzing their $RtA$ for sensitive queries and response rates for insensitive queries.
 The results are presented in Figure \ref{fig:figure3}.

 Early open-source LVLMs, such as BLIP2 \cite{li2023blip}, lack privacy preservation mechanisms and perform poorly in Perception, Reasoning, and Memory Leakage, for rarely rejecting any requests.
 Recently, state-of-the-art open-source LVLMs (\textit{e.g.}, glm-4v-9b \cite{glm2024chatglm} and phi-3-vision \cite{abdin2024phi}) begin to focus on enhancing privacy preservation capabilities, significantly increasing the refusal rate for privacy-related questions of three tasks in Privacy Leakage.
 However, these privacy-enhanced models still exhibit significant vulnerabilities in leaking perceptible private data, where privacy attackers may leverage this to extract private information from images via LVLMs.
 Closed-source LVLMs, such as GPT-4o \cite{OpenAI-gpt4}, do not hold a superior position in terms of privacy preservation capabilities compared to advanced open-source models.
 On the contrary, GPT-4o \cite{OpenAI-gpt4} not only shows similar vulnerabilities to open-source models in Perception Leakage but also has significant risks in leaking inferable private information.
 Given its superior perceptual and inferential capabilities, preventing the misuse of GPT-4o \cite{OpenAI-gpt4} for extracting private data from images presents a significant challenge.